ilice/OSClb/README.md

 # What is OSClb?

 OSClb is the load balancer of Open Smart Country, a new project with the intent of revolution land use.
-It's based on nginx and uses [Let's Encrypt Certificate Authority](https://letsencrypt.org).

 > [OSClb wiki](https://github.com/ilice/OSClb/wiki)

 ![logo](https://raw.githubusercontent.com/ilice/OSCWeb/master/assets/favicon/OpenSmartCountry_logo_128x128.png)

 # How to use this image

-OSClb needs some app to link and serve and it isn't develope to work in standalone mode.

 ## Starting simple nginx HTTP and reverse proxy server